top of page

 3. Set Personal Standards

 Define what success and happiness mean to you personally.
 Write down your standards and revisit them often.
-This creates a clear internal framework for evaluation.

 4. Build Emotional Awareness